 Updated November 2021 for 2022 Open Enrollment.

 Choosing a health insurance plan doesn’t have to make you shake with fright.

-As we launch into another health insurance open enrollment season – both for most employer-provided coverage and for the Affordable Care Act marketplace and Medicare – Beyond Type 1 is here to help you navigate the glut of overwhelming options.
+As we launch into another health insurance open enrollment season — for most employer-provided coverage, for the Affordable Care Act marketplace (Healthcare.gov) and for Medicare — Beyond Type 1 is here to help you navigate the glut of overwhelming options.

 HMO versus PPO.
 High deductible versus low deductible.
 First, what do these acronyms even mean?
 Next, how do you know what’s best for you and your family’s health needs?